Using White Noise for Babies

 Benefits of White Noise for Babies

-White noise may offer some benefits for babies that could help them relax and fall asleep, including the following:
+White noise may offer some benefits and advantages for babies that could help them relax and fall asleep, including the following:

 Keep in mind that each baby’s response to white noise can be different.
 Always pay close attention to your baby's reactions and adjust the volume and timing as necessary for optimal sleep and comfort.